-The Double Unit is a PR agency specialising in architecture, interiors and property, working in Africa, the Middle East and UK.
+The Double Unit is an award-winning BD and PR agency specialising in the arts, architecture and the built environment.

 Featured projects